ChiaraSapo/exp-rob-assignment3/README.md

   - **radius**, **center** of the ball as seen from the camera.

   It then publishes on /camera_info an array of integers that contains, in order: lastDetected, closeBall, radius, center.

+# urdf
+- human.urdf (given)
+- robot.gazebo and robot.xacro: describe a robot dog with a differential drive control for the two wheels and a fixed head.
+As sensors it has a hokuyo laser sensor and a camera.

+# worlds
+- **house2.world** (given, slightly modified): simulation with a custom-built world: an environment divided into 6 rooms.
+In each room, there is a ball of a different colour.
+Each colour is therefore associated to a different room.
+The robot has an initial position of: x = -5.0, y = 8.0, and with a yaw of -1.57 rad.

 # Installation and running procedure